Give yourself something to look forward to

 My holiday is booked for a destination that still has a travel ban.
 When will I know if it going ahead or not?

 In keeping with industry guidelines, we are constantly monitoring the status of your holiday.
 These situations are obviously very dynamic, but we will contact you at the latest, 21 days prior to departure to discuss your options at that stage.
-You are more than welcome to check in on the status of your trip prior to this but it will be at this point we make a final decision.
+You are more than welcome to check in on the status of your trip prior to this but it will be three weeks before departure that we make a final decision.

 What happens if the travel advice changes for my destination during my holiday?

-This would depend on how the advice changed, if the FCO followed the pattern they have predominantly used during the summer months then they have not advised guests currently on holiday to return home.
+This would depend on how the advice changed.
+If the FCDO followed the pattern they have predominantly used during the summer months then they have not advised guests currently on holiday to return home.
 If this was the case, then we would update any guests who are abroad of any developments or changes and allow you to continue your long-anticipated holiday.

 If either the UK or local government does advise guests to return home immediately then we would repatriate all guests as quickly and efficiently as possible.